srfrnk/jabos/README.md

   - `dockerFile`: The name of the Dockerfile to use for the docker build.
 Default: "Dockerfile"
   - `imageName`: The full image name excluding the tag part.
 Usually this will be prefixed with the registry address (e.g. `registry.kube-system:80/example-image`)
   - `insecureRegistry`: "True" to use insecure registries with docker push.
 Default: False
   - `dockerConfig`: Optional docker config yaml file to use.
-This allows configuring `Kaniko` access to external registries if required.
+This allows configuring `Kaniko` access to external registries if required. **Be careful not to include any secret information as this value is logged.**

 E.g.: